mica-web/slides/misc/w05-instructions.md

 - Files Insert Final New Line = true

-## Adding VS Code plugins
+## Adding VS Code extensions

-In class, students will read about the following plugins and install them:
+In class, students will read about the following extensions and install them:

 1. **Beautify** by HookyQR
 1. **Live Server** by Ritwick Dey